Artem1199/otis-server/README.md

 # otis-server

 Display live graph of incoming Arduino data, allows the ability to save data, and view history.
-For use with otis-tcp, and otis-arduino.
+For use with [otis-tcp](https://github.com/Artem1199/otis-tcp/), and [otis-arduino](https://github.com/Artem1199/otis-arduino).

-1. requires dhp.php for mysql connection, not uploaded
+1. requires dhp.php defaults changed for mysql connection
 2. used with apache2 server

 ## Setting up Apache2 Server